 - The quantity of champagne or sparkling wine destroyed is 1,500 gallons or less.

-If you don't qualify for unsupervised destruction as noted above, you may still be eligible to claim an exemption or credit on tax-paid beer or wine that is destroyed with supervision (Revenue and Taxation Code section 32176).
-We will contact you regarding the appropriate type of supervision required to claim your exemption or credit after you complete and submit CDTFA-775, Application for Approval and Declaration of Destruction for Spoiled Beer or Wine.
+If you do not qualify for unsupervised destruction as noted above, you may still be eligible to claim tax is not due or a credit on tax-paid beer or wine that is destroyed with supervision (Revenue and Taxation Code section 32176).
+We will contact you regarding the appropriate type of supervision required to claim tax is not due or credit after you complete and submit CDTFA-775, Application for Approval and Declaration of Destruction for Spoiled Beer or Wine.

 Submitting a Beer or Wine Destruction Approval Request

-To submit a destruction request, a beer and wine importer, beer manufacturer, or winegrower must submit form CDTFA-775, Application for Approval and Declaration of Destruction for Spoiled Beer or Wine The steps below outline the process for a destruction request:
+To submit a destruction request, a beer and wine importer, beer manufacturer, or winegrower may submit form CDTFA-775, Application for Approval and Declaration of Destruction for Spoiled Beer or Wine.
+The steps below outline the process for a destruction request:

-- Complete form CDTFA-775 Sections I and II and email it to CDTFA775@cdtfa.ca.gov.
+- Complete Sections I and II of the CDTFA-775 and email it to CDTFA775@cdtfa.ca.gov.
 On the subject line of the email, include the following: Destruction Approval Request – CDTFA Account (input account number).

 - We will review your request and determine whether your beer and/or wine qualifies for an unsupervised destruction or if supervision by a CDTFA representative is required.
 We will contact you if additional information is needed prior to approval.

 - Approved – We will complete Sections III and IV (if applicable).
 The approval process generally takes up to three business days; however, if an appointment with a CDTFA representative is needed, the process can take up to 12 business days.
 Once approved, the form will be available on your online services profile at the account level under the unread messages.

 - Not approved – We will contact you and the submitted CDTFA-775 will not be returned to you.